apurkayastha/getandcleandata/CodeBook.md

 ## Description of the steps in R script to create tidy data
 1. Read in all the 6 files in "train" and "test" folders.
+2. The "features.txt" file is loaded and the second column is used as descriotive names for all columns in the datasets.
-2. After studying the dimensions of the datasets, it is clear that the contents of the "train" folder should be combined with a simple "column bind" as they have the same number of rows/records.
+3. After studying the dimensions of the datasets, it is clear that the contents of the "train" folder should be combined with a simple "column bind" as they have the same number of rows/records.
 Same holds for the contents of the "test" folder.
-3.The "features.txt
+The resulting test file and train file should be combined with a "row bind" as they both have 563 columns.
+4. Activity labels are read in from the "actvity_labels.txt" file, and used to replace the numeric values in the dataset.
+5. Only the columns with the words "mean" or "std" in them are extracted.
+This results in 86 variables, and additional "Activity" column, and "Subject" column make the total number of columns 88.
+6. Last step is to use dlpyr package to summarise the data to find mean of each activity and each volunteer.
+This results in the tidyData.txt of 180 (30 volunteers x 6 activities) rows and 88 columns.